fasterwp/remove-website-field/README.txt

-=== Your Plugin Name ===
+=== Remove website field from comments ===
-Contributors: WPBeginner
+Contributors: smlaci
-Tags: wpbeginner, plugin tutorial
+Tags: anti-spam, comments
 Requires at least: 5.5
-Tested up to: 5.8
+Tested up to: 6.1.1
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin to teach beginners how to write a WordPress plugin.
+A simple utility plugin to remove the website field from the comments form.

 == Description ==

-This simple plugin is part of our beginner's guide to writing a WordPress plugin.
+A simple solution to discourage spam comments.
+This plugin removes the website field from the default WordPress comments form.
+There's no settings, just activate the plugin, and clear your cache.

 == Installation ==